RiProG-id/AllGame-Priority/README.md

 - Fixed issue where AGP menu could not be selected.
 - Fixed issue where app toast could not be installed.
 - Fixed error issues on Android version 8.
+- Reverted to the old toast application.
+- Fixed issue with Play Protect marking the app as unsafe.

 ### More Information